mehdidjait/moses_noten/README.md

 HA7.csv for week 7, HA10.csv for week 10 -> put the file in the same directory as the other files
 <br/>
 <br/>
-4.3: open grades_moses.py with your preferred IDE (spyder for example, as in the linked video) -> run the code (the green arrow top left in spyder) -> pleaseread
-CAREFULLY all the messages in the console (bottom right in spyder), you will be guided through the grading.
+4.3: open grades_moses.py with your preferred IDE (spyder for example, as in the linked video) -> run the code (the green arrow top left in spyder) -> ***please read CAREFULLY all the messages in the console (bottom right in spyder), you will be guided through the grading.***
 <br/>
 <br/>
 <br/>